challfry/TheKraken/Docs/Twitarr API V2 Notes.md

 GET /api/v2/event/mine/:epoch															Gets a list of favorited events with a start time on the same day as :epoch.
 GET /api/v2/event/:id																	Get details of an event.
 GET /api/v2/event/:id/ical																Get details of an event as an ical file.
 DELETE /api/v2/event/:id																Remove an event.
+Admins.
 POST /api/v2/event/:id																	Allows an admin to edit the title, description, location, start time, and end time of an event.
 POST /api/v2/event/:id/favorite															Allows the user to favorite an event.
 DELETE /api/v2/event/:id/favorite														Allows the user to remove their favorite from an event.